diyessi/explications/content/articles/srt1.md

 ```
 The `RND` operation, *Round*, adds 1 to `AC` if `MQ[1]` is 1.
 Since this is immediately followed by a second application of Heron's formula, which will more than correct for an error in the low order bit of the fraction, this would seem to be an unnecessary operation, and it would be if floating point arithmetic were being used.

-Notice how for the ".99" case, the combination of the `ANA` in `MISRT1011` and the `RND` in `MISRT1032` work together to ensure that the quotient will not increase the exponent and the final fraction will at the end of this application of Heron's formula will be greater than `COMMON` for the next application of Heron's formula.
+Notice how for the ".99" case, the combination of the `ANA` in `MISRT1011` and the `RND` in `MISRT1032` work together to ensure that the quotient will not increase the exponent and the final fraction at the end of this application of Heron's formula will be greater than `COMMON` for the next application of Heron's formula.
 ```
          | S | QP | CHAR     | FRACTION                            | MQ 1
 x=.25